Ishu070303/Eshika-Rawat_Front-End/README.md

 # Q1.
 Explain what the simple List component does?

 The List component does the following :-
 - It receives an array of objects named 'items' as props and each object in the item array is required to have a parameter name “text” of type string .

 - It iterates through the 'items' array of objects using  map and renders a new component named 'SingleListItem' for each object in the array and passes  the value of onClickHandler, text, index, isSelected as props.

 - Value of the index is unique for each SingleListItem component so that it can be identified when clicked by the user, the value of selectedIndex is set to null in the beginning and changes to the respective index value of list item on clicking with the help of onClickHandler.

 - The isSelected props is responsible for changing the background color of the list items, to highlight the selected list item by the user, isSelected true means green otherwise red, it means all the list item will have default red background before user interaction.

 - The 'WrappedSingleListItem' is a memoized functional component that is meant to render only when the value of the isSelected props changes, this means that if the user double clicks the list item the component will not re-render.

-- The 'WrappedListComponent' generates a list of items by using the 'WrappedSingleListItem'
-  Component which is also a memoized functional component.
+- The 'WrappedListComponent' generates a list of items by using the 'WrappedSingleListItem'Component which is also a memoized functional component.

 ## Q2.
 What problems/warnings are there with code? ##